Skip to content

 For larger crowds, I’ll serve scrambled eggs, sausage, bacon in the oven, and a peach smoothie or even a cinnamon roll breakfast smoothie to wash everything down!

-Silver Dollar Pancakes cooking on a griddle.
+Silver dollar pancakes cooking on the griddle.

 Recipe FAQs